6653302wy/create-func-com-vscode/README.md

 ### Use

-In the vscode explorer, select the root folder where the component or page needs to be created, and select the "generate component" or "generate page" option from the right-click menu.
+In the vscode explorer, select the root folder where the component or page needs to be created, and select the "Generate component(react)" or "Generate page(react)" option from the right-click menu.

 ### Generated code structure: